tidesdb/tidesdb/README.md

 TidesDB is a fast and efficient key value storage engine library written in C.
 The underlying data structure is based on a log-structured merge-tree (LSM-tree).

-It is not a full-featured database, but rather a library that can be used to build a database atop of.
+It is not a full-featured database, but rather a library that can be used to build a database atop of or used as a standalone key-value/column store.

 > [!CAUTION]
 > master is in active development.  v0.2.0 is the projected stable first release.
 We are in the final stages of testing and documentation.

 ## Features
 - [x] **ACID** transactions are atomic, consistent, isolated, and durable.
+Transactions are tied to their respective column family.
 - [x] **Concurrent** multiple threads can read and write to the storage engine.
-The memtable(skip list) uses an RW lock which means multiple readers and one true writer.
+The memtable(skip list) uses a read-write lock which means multiple readers and one writer.
 SSTables are sorted, immutable.
 Transactions are also thread-safe.
+A memtable is created for each column family.
 - [x] **Column Families** store data in separate key-value stores.
 Each column family has their own memtable and sstables.
 - [x] **Atomic Transactions** commit or rollback multiple operations atomically.
-Rollsback all operations if one fails within a transaction.
+When a transaction fails, it rolls back all operations.
 - [x] **Cursor** iterate over key-value pairs forward and backward.
 - [x] **WAL** write-ahead logging for durability.
-Replays memtable column families on startup.
+Column families replay WAL on startup.
+This reconstructs memtable if the column family did not reach threshold prior to shutdown.
 - [x] **Multithreaded Compaction** manual multi-threaded paired and merged compaction of sstables.
 When run for example 10 sstables compacts into 5 as their paired and merged.
 Each thread is responsible for one pair - you can set the number of threads to use for compaction.
 - [x] **Bloom Filters** reduce disk reads by reading initial blocks of sstables to check key existence.
 - [x] **Compression** compression is achieved with Snappy, or LZ4, or ZSTD.
 SStable entries can be compressed as well as WAL entries.
 - [x] **TTL** time-to-live for key-value pairs.
-- [x] **Configurable** many options are configurable for the engine, and column families.
+- [x] **Configurable** column families are configurable with memtable flush threshold, skiplist max level, skiplist probability, compression, and bloom filters.
 - [x] **Error Handling** API functions return an error code and message.
 - [x] **Easy API** simple and easy to use api.